dmbarbour/wikilon/docs/AwelonLang.md

             | only G contains X             => [F] a T(X,G)
             | otherwise                     => c [T(X,F)] a T(X,G)

 This algorithm is adapted from the partial evaluation optimization leveraging free variables.
-The main difference from the optimization is that we know our variables are named values and we may desire special handling for conditional behaviors like `if` to avoid copying data into each branch.
+The main difference from the optimization is that we know our variables are value words and we may desire special handling for conditional behaviors like `if` to avoid copying data into each branch.

 Lambdas can be leveraged into let expressions (like `let var = expr in CODE` or `CODE where var = expr`) or the Haskell-like `do` notation.
 Also, given named local variables, it is feasible to support infix expressions like `((X + Y) * Z) => X Y + Z *` for assumed binary operators.
 I leave these developments as an exercise for the reader. :D